Improved Metropolis-Hastings algorithms via landscape modifcation with applications to simulated annealing and the Curie-Weiss model: Metropolis-Hastings with landscape modification

 and for $p > 1$ we denote the $\ell^p$ norm by $\norm{\cdot}_{\ell^p(\pi^f_{\epsilon,c})}$.
 We write $\lambda_2(-M^f_{\epsilon,c})$ to be the spectral gap of $M^f_{\epsilon,c}$, that is,

 Analogously, we write $\lambda_2(-M^0_{\epsilon})$ to denote the spectral gap of $M^0_{\epsilon}$.

-In the upcoming sections, we shall investigate and compare the total variation mixing time between Metropolis-Hastings chain with and without landscape modification.
+In the upcoming sections, we shall investigate and compare the total variation mixing time between the Metropolis-Hastings chains with and without landscape modification.
 For any probability measure $\nu_1,\nu_2$ with support on $\mathcal{X}$, the total variation distance between $\nu_1$ and $\nu_2$ is

 The worst-case total variation mixing time is defined to be

 where $(P_t^{f} = e^{M^f_{\epsilon,c}t})_{t \geq 0}$ is the transition semigroup of $X^f_{\epsilon,c}$.